-One of our other favourites is Norwegian!
-What we love about Norwegian is the whole flexible dining options as this means you can adapt to your toddlers schedule and what you have done in port that day!
-We find having options for some flexibility helps when taking toddlers on a cruise!
+Another one of our other favourite cruise lines with toddlers is Norwegian.
+We love that Norwegian has the whole flexible dining options as this means you can adapt to your toddlers schedule and what you have done in port that day.
+We find having options for some flexibility helps a lot when taking toddlers on a cruise!

-However we have cruised with a range of lines including Holland America – a line that is most commonly associated with an older demographic!
-We really enjoyed our cruise because the itinerary we did with them was so interesting however they are not the most toddler friendly cruises in terms of the amenities for toddlers!
-This didn’t bother us as we were using the ship as mode of transport more than as the destination in itself however in other circumstances this might not make the best cruise for toddlers!
+Having said this we have also have cruised with a range of lines including Holland America – a line that is most commonly associated with an older demographic.
+We really enjoyed our cruise because the itinerary we did with them was so interesting however they are not the most toddler friendly cruises in terms of the amenities for toddlers.

 It is also worth checking what lines offer discounted or free cruise sailings for infants on toddlers as this can be a huge difference to your cruise budget.